Sushant-Padha/TimetableSolver.jl/docs/src/tutorial.md

 "mATh" "enG"    # this is not recommended
 :MATH ENG       # this is wrong
 ```
-Note that you can use `"ENG"` for english and `"PHYSICAL"` for physical education, but make sure that you_reuse the _exact same_ strings later in the code.
+Note that you can use `"ENG"` for english and `"PHYSICAL"` for physical education, but make sure that you reuse the _exact same_ strings later in the code.

-!!! note Declaring strings in Julia
-    See the [String](beginner/#String) section for help.

 ### Subject Counts